biuti/SimBrief2Zibo/README.md

 It will then look for a suitable flightplan.
 Checks for fms or fmx files with _originICAO_ and _destinationICAO_ in filename.
 If it finds one (created in the last 48 hours), uses the same filename for the xml file.
 Otherwise, it will download from SimBrief the fms file for the OFP and will name both fms and xml files _OriginICAODestinationICAO_
 Once the engines are started, the plugin will stop looking for a plugin until on the ground and engines cutoff again, then will look for a new turnaround OFP.

+### Recognized OFP Layouts
+I implemented only LIDO and the airlines which have B738 in service today or recently:
+- ACA
+- DAL
+- KLM
+- RYR
+- SWA
+- THY
+- UAL 2018

+AAL and QFA apparently have no descent wind info in their OFP.

 ## Requirements
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
 - X-Plane 12.07 and above (not tested with previous versions, may work)